Impeachment witness Vindman to leave National Security Council after Trump acquittal

 VINDMAN DRAWS APPLAUSE DURING IMPEACHMENT HEARING: 'THIS IS AMERICA'

-Vindman, though, was an important witness for Democrats during the House impeachment inquiry.
-Vindman raised concerns over President Trump’s July 25 phone call with Ukrainian President Volodymyr Zelensky, in which he pressed Kiev to launch an investigation concerning presidential candidate Joe Biden's family.
+Vindman was an important witness for Democrats during the House impeachment inquiry.
+Vindman raised concerns over Trump’s July 25 phone call with Ukrainian President Volodymyr Zelensky, in which he pressed Kiev to launch an investigation concerning presidential candidate Joe Biden's family.

+House Judiciary Committee Chairman Jerrold Nadler, D-N.Y., on Friday blasted the removal of Vindman, calling it a "subversion of justice."

+"People who disagree with me are not scum," Nadler told reporters Friday.
+"It's more than just settling scores.
+This is a subversion of justice."

 The House voted to impeach Trump in December.
 On Wednesday, after a weeks-long trial, the Senate voted to acquit the president on both charges against him—abuse of power and obstruction of Congress.